 Glossary: SIP

-Session Initiation Protocol, more commonly known as SIP, is a signaling protocol for packet-based networks and is commonly used, along with H.323 to provide signaling for voice over IP (VoIP) communications.
+Session Initiation Protocol, more commonly known as SIP, is a signaling protocol for packet-based networks and is commonly used to provide signaling for voice over IP (VoIP) communications.

 TelcoBridges and SIP

 Toolpack provides support for signaling using the Session Initiation Protocol, more commonly known as SIP, for voice over IP (VoIP) communications.
 SIP may be used in conjunction with various voice codecs for the media component of a call.
-TelcoBridges Tmedia media gateways and Tdev development platforms support SIP signaling concurrently with SS7, ISDN and other signaling protocols.
+Transcoding can be done from different voice codecs with a transcoding arrow-up-rightdevice.
+DTMF RFC2833 to SIP Info or inband DTMF conversion can also be done with the transcoding arrow-up-rightdevice.

 Based upon your system requirements, you can configure a SIP stack to carry signaling traffic over multiple transport servers, which are IP endpoints comprised of: protocol type (UDP, TCP or TLS), port number and IP interface.